Sandberg says Facebook allows fake news ads from legit accounts

 “Once we receive a false rating from one of our fact checking partners, we are able to reduce future impressions on Facebook by 80 percent . . . we are working to surface these hoaxes sooner.
 It commonly takes over 3 days, and we know most of the impressions typically happen in that initial time period.”

-But while Facebook is willing to demote the News Feed prominence of a news story that’s uniquivocally established as false by third-parties, it still allows this content on its platforms.
+But while Facebook is willing to demote the News Feed prominence of a news story that’s unequivocally established as false by third-parties, it still allows this content on its platform.

 This is all boils down to the fact that Facebook’s News Feed is sorted by engagement.
 Normally, low quality content simply receives too few Likes or comments to be seen by many people.
 But fake news is so tantalizing in how it stokes our biases and political leanings that it breaks this system.
-People will click through, Like, and share this content because they agree with or are entertained by it, not because it’s high quality.
+People will click-through, Like, and share this content because they agree with or are entertained by it, not because it’s high quality.

 This in turn incentivizes publishers of false news hoaxes.
 Facebook demotes hoaxes when identified, and is blocking monetization and ad buys from these publishers.
-But these mechanics also incentivize publishing of highly polarized opinion, exageration, and sensationalism.
+But these mechanics also incentivize publishing of highly polarized opinion, exaggeration, and sensationalism.
 And when advertisers pay to boost the reach of fake news, its click-baityness attains these ads a level of engagement that wins them a lower price in Facebook’s auction system.

 That’s how Facebook profits from fake news and polarization, even as it vows to work harder to protect us from it.
 While Facebook might want to offer an open platform where it’s not the opinion police or even the truth police, it’s simultaneously earning money from some of the most malicious uses of free expression.

 It’s all a slippery slope.
 One person’s fake news busting is another’s censorship.
 But at the same time, Facebook is not legally obligated to maintain a free speech platform.
-Its rules prohibiting nudity, hate speech, and graphic imagery already show it’s willing to make judegement calls about when free speech crosses the line.
+Its rules prohibiting nudity, hate speech, and graphic imagery for the sake of ‘safety’ already show it’s willing to make judgement calls about when free speech crosses the line.
+But fake news is unsafe too.

+Some critics take a cynical approach, saying Facebook cracks down harder on that stuff because it scares away advertisers, while fake news actually brings in dollars.
+It’s certainly true that it’s easier to detect those banned content types at scale with algorithms searching for nipples, racial slurs, and blood.
+Yet even if Facebook could reliably spot not just unabashedly false news but sensationalized content, its current policy is to allow it as long as it doesn’t preach violence or pure hate.

+Something has to change.
+Sandberg said the public deserves “Not just an apology, but determination” to fix the problem.
+Now it’s time to see that determination in action.
+In my opinion, either:

 0